 Coming from Software Engineering?
 Embeddings are like hash functions for meaning.
 Just as a hash maps data to a fixed-size number, an embedding maps text to a fixed-size vector — but preserving semantic similarity.
 If you've built search with TF-IDF or feature engineering for ML models, embeddings are the modern, learned version of those features.
+One twist: unlike a cryptographic hash — which scatters similar inputs to wildly different outputs — an embedding does the reverse, landing similar meanings near each other.

 The Problem: Computers Don't Understand Text